superfly/docs/reference/volumes.html.md

 where `<new-size>` is the desired size in GB.

 The VM using the target volume will have to be restarted in order to allow the file system to be resized.
-For "normal" apps, this will happen automatically; [Machines VMs](/docs/reference/machines/) will have to be restarted explicitly.
+For Fly Apps, this happens automatically.
+Any [Machines VMs](/docs/reference/machines/) not managed by `fly deploy` have to be restarted explicitly.

 ## Snapshots and Restores